...

 Chronic opioid use can lead to the development of potentially incapacitating dependence.
 Opioid withdrawal syndrome is a life-threatening condition resulting from opioid dependence.
 Opioids are a group of drugs used to manage severe pain and include morphine, heroin, oxycontin, codeine, methadone, and hydromorphone.
 Opioids are often misused, as they can assist with mental relaxation and pain relief and can produce a sense of euphoria.
 Continue to read more about opioid withdrawal symptoms, timeline, and treatment options.

-What Are Opioid Withdrawal Symptoms?
+What Are Opioid Withdrawal Symptoms and Timeline?

 If a person has been prescribed opioids for medical reasons, such as managing pain, and the medication is discontinued or reduced, opioid withdrawal symptoms may occur.
 However, due to its relieving effects, many also abuse opioids.